Also known as: skin the cat row, ring skin-the-cat transition, jump skin the cat row, ring inverted row transition, skin-the-cat to row

 What is Jumping Skin the Cat to Inverted Row?

-Jumping Skin the Cat to Inverted Row is a dynamic rings exercise that combines a skin-the-cat swing with an inverted row.
-It primarily targets the core, shoulders, lats and forearms, and is rated medium difficulty, requiring shoulder mobility and ring control.
+Jumping Skin the Cat to Inverted Row is a dynamic ring exercise combining a skin-the-cat transition with an inverted row.
+It targets the core, lats, shoulders, back and forearms.
+Difficulty: medium - requires shoulder mobility, core strength and coordination; use progressions to build control and safety.

 How to Do Jumping Skin the Cat to Inverted Row